renatamuy/renatamuy.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
     On the left, a map showing hotspots for different variables relevant for zoonotic risk assessments.
 Middle, spatial clusters of variables that represent risk levels across different hotspots.
-On the right, travel time to health care in different transmission scenarios for Sarbecoviruses (Muylaert et al. 2023 Nature Communications).
+On the right, travel time to health care in different transmission scenarios for Sarbecoviruses {% cite Muylaert2023 %}.
 </div>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">